 Bright Futures: Private school students, like those enrolled with Florida Unschoolers, may apply for Bright Futures, a Florida grant program for college financial aid.
 You will need to go to the website -- https://www.floridastudentfinancialaidsg.org/SAPBFMAIN/SAPBFMAIN -- to see the different options.
 Look under “Requirements for Scholarship Types", pages 3-6 (not home-educated), for eligibility requirements.

 You should also fill out a FAFSA (https://studentaid.gov/) even though Bright Futures doesn’t require it.
 You will need it for other financial aid.
-Note that the school code for Florida Unschoolers is 000003 for FAFSA and other financial aid applications.
+Note that the school code for Florida Unschoolers is 000003 for FAFSA and other financial aid/testing applications.
 That is the code for private schools that have not been assigned a school code by the College Board.

 After everything is entered, Bright Futures processes the application and provides an initial evaluation report.
 I will send you a copy of the evaluation report to check to make sure everything is complete and correct, make any changes needed, and then submit the application for final processing.
 The whole process usually takes less than a week if you have all of the information ready.